Bedrock-OSS/bedrock-wiki/docs/animation-controllers/animation-controllers-intro.md

 "ground": {
     "transitions": [
         {
-            "flying": "!query.is_on_ground"
+            "flying": "!q.is_on_ground"
         }
     ]
 }
 ```

 The `ground` state contains a list of _transitions_, which is how we get to other states.
-In this example, the default state is saying: _Move to the `flying` state when `query.is_on_ground` is NOT true_.
+In this example, the default state is saying: _Move to the `flying` state when `q.is_on_ground` is NOT true_.
 In other words - start the flying animation when we fly into the air!

 <CodeHeader>RP/animation_controllers/helicopter.ac.json#animation_controllers/controller.animation.helicopter.blade/states</CodeHeader>